politiscales-kr/politiscales-kr.github.io/questions-kr.md

 ### 진보주의/보수주의

-The **Progressives** try to build social progress, make a better society without caring about traditions.
+The **진보주의** try to build social progress, make a better society without caring about traditions.
 They often consider the present as better than the past and that it is necessary to keep on this path.

-On the contrary the **Conservatives** want to keep the status quo and even to reinsert some values already considered as disappeared or disappearing.
+On the contrary the **보수주의** want to keep the status quo and even to reinsert some values already considered as disappeared or disappearing.
 Traditions, among those the religious heritage, are put forward as a source of wisdom.

 57. Traditions should be questioned.
 58. I do not have any problem if other official languages are added or replace the already existing official language in my country.